leishiao/leishiao.github.io/JCP/CHAPTER 5  Building Blocks.md

 ### 5.4 Blocking and interruptible methods

 When a thread blocks, it is usually suspended and placed in one of the blocked thread state (BLOCKED, WAITTING or TIMED_WAITTING).
 A blocked thread must wait for an event that is beyond its control before it can proceed, such as the I/O completes, the lock becomes available, or the external computation finishes.
-When the external event occurs, the thread is placed back in RUNNING state and becomes eligible again for scheduling.
+When the external event occurs, the thread is placed back in RUNNABLE state and becomes eligible again for scheduling.

 When a method can throw InterruptedException, it is telling you that it is a blocking method, and further that if it is interrupted, it will take efforts to stop blocking early.